What if all of Malden read the same book?

 Jodie Zalk – M.P.P., Community Education Activist As one of Malden Reads’ co-founders and co-facilitators, Jodie brings more than 15 years experience as an administrator in education and working with youth.
 She brings leadership expertise to the program and is delighted to see how the Malden Reads program has taken root in the community — the connections made among Maldonians; to city resources including the schools; to our books and films, programs and other events.

-Martha Bezzat – Substitute Teacher & PTO Co-President Martha Bezzat is currently a substitute teacher for the Malden Public Schools and serves on the School Council at Malden High School and the Malden Youth Soccer Board.
-She is very committed to promoting the diverse cultures of Malden.
+Martha Bezzat currently works at the Beebe School and also serves on the School Council at Malden High.
+She is very committed to promoting the diverse cultures of Malden and is also an active member of Forestdale Community Church.
 She has studied about and traveled in the Arab world and brings that experience to the committee.
-Martha is excited about the Malden Reads program and how it has brought the city’s residents together in fun, productive and fruitful ways!
+Martha loves the reading adventures provided through Malden Reads and loves celebrating great books, the exchange of ideas, and community gatherings!

-Ron Cox – Executive Director, Malden Access Television Ron has been involved with community media for over 25 years and has been the executive director of MATV since 2006.
-He created the award winning youth program, “Kids Video Adventure Workshop” which he has been teaching every summer since 1998.
+Ron Cox – Executive Director, Malden Access Television Ron has been involved with community media for over 27 years and has been the executive director of MATV since 2006.
 He is also an accomplished artist and animator and has had several exhibitions.
 Ron designed several posters and videos to promote the Malden Reads project and has coordinated talent for many of the special events.
 He is proud to offer MATV’s staff time and resources as a lead collaborator in this project

 Erga, a graduate of Simmons College, is a social worker (MSW and LCSW) living in Malden with her young family.
 She loves to read and is an agent for social change and social justice for all.
 She believes in unity and strives for peace and equality, and is passionate about undoing racism.
 She is enthusiastic about participating in Malden Reads wherever she can!

-Karen Stern – Freelance Editor & Librarian Karen Stern is a freelance editor and lexicographer, and has more recently also become a librarian.
-She lives in Malden with her husband and two sons and works from home as an editor as well as at the public library in Wakefield.
+Karen Stern – Freelance Editor & Librarian Karen Stern lives in Malden with her husband and children and works as a Reference Librarian and Coordinator of Adult Programming at the public library in Wakefield, MA.
 She is very happy to foster both literacy and a sense of community in Malden by helping out with Malden Reads.

 Dora St. Martin – Director of Malden Public Library As the Director at the MPL, I believe public libraries continue to be critical institutions of lifelong learning and significant places in our communities, just as they always have been.
 The Malden Public Library is thrilled to be a lead organization in Malden Reads and looks forward to many months of lively book discussions, educational panels, related film showings, and much, more.